Danylo Ihnatenko: Club career

 Ihnatenko is product of the Metalurh Zaporizhzhia youth team system.
 His first trainer was Mykola Syenovalov.

 He made his debut for Metalurh Zaporizhzhia in the Ukrainian Premier League in a match against Dynamo Kyiv on 30 May 2015.

 On 16 June 2020, Ihnatenko became champion with Ferencváros by beating Budapest Honvéd at the Hidegkuti Nándor Stadion on the 30th match day of the 2019–20 Nemzeti Bajnokság I season.

+ŠK Slovan Bratislava

+On 3 September 2024, Ihnatenko signed a three-year contract with Slovan Bratislava.
+Prior his arrival to Bratislava, he played for French Girondins de Bordeaux, where he made 76 appearances and scored 3 goals in the Ligue 1 and Ligue 2.

 International career

 Ihnatenko made his debut for Ukraine in a 1–0 UEFA Nations League win over the Republic of Ireland on 8 June 2022.